 Show Yanagisawa is a film director based in Tokyo, Japan.
-He began his creative career as an oil painter and live graffiti artist, graduating from Tama Art University in 2005 and studying beneath contemporary artist Takashi Murakami.
-He continues to highlight this abstract approach in filmmaking endeavors, a signature style that has earned him many of the industry’s most prestigious awards.
+He began his creative career as an oil painter and live graffiti artist, graduating from Tama Art University in 2005, studying under the prominent contemporary artist Takashi Murakami.
+His signature abstract approach to filmmaking endeavors has earned him a number of the industry’s most prestigious awards.

-In addition to his brand work, Yanagisawa is also pursuing music video, short and long form film projects as well as animation.
+In addition to creating branded work, Yanagisawa is also pursuing music video, short and long form film projects, as well as animation.